-This requirement ensures that for real time applications of meters the dynamic behaviour of the legally relevant software is not inadmissibly influenced by legally non-relevant software, i.e. the resources of the legally relevant software are not inadmissibly reduced by the non-legal part.
+This requirement ensures that for real time applications of meters the dynamic behaviour of the legally relevant software is not inadmissibly influenced by legally non-relevant software, i.e. the resources of the legally relevant software are not inadmissibly reduced by the legally non-relevant part.